Michael Triem survives severe hypothermia after kayak accident

-JSYK, November is National Running Safety Month.
+JSYK, November is National Running Safety Month, but people don't stop running when that month is over.
 What does that mean exactly?
 Well, running is a popular sport here in NWI, and people can be seen running outside at all hours, all throughout the year.

 Over 150 students gathered today at Morgan Township Elementary School to celebrate the Red Ribbon Week Kick-Off event.
 Porter County Substance Abuse Council President and Ogden Dunes police officer Timothy E. Beach led the rally by identifying reasons why making good choices have life-long implications.